-For your next holiday, if you are thinking of traveling in Tuscany by car, you can do it driving your own automobile or renting one once you arrive in Italy.
-In any case, I have created this post to put together useful advices for traveling in Tuscany by car safely.
+For your next holiday, if you are thinking of traveling in Tuscany by car, you can do it by driving your automobile or renting one once you arrive in Italy.
+In any case, I have created this post to put together useful bits of advice for traveling in Tuscany by car safely.

 Network of Tuscany Motorway and Main Road